skywarth/chaotic-schedule/README.md

 <a name='roadmap-and-todos'></a>
 ## Roadmap & TODOs

+- [ ] PHP & Laravel version upgrade
+  - [X] Upgrade the baseline PHP version to >=`8.X` for the new release, dropping support for PHP `7.4` and below, starting with new release
+  - [ ] Upgrade to PHP `8.4` and Laravel `v12.x`.
+Beware this is not gonna be easy, there are huge changes to scheduler and CRON, as well as the API.
 - [X] Problem: These damned PRNG doesn't work well with massive seed values.
   - [X] Abstract class for RNG adapters to enforce seed format (size, type, etc.)~~
   - [X] New hashing solution for steady flow of seeds (on SeedGenerationService).